codemachin/ImageCropper/README.md

 5) Save all 4 of these images locally on the server
 6) Show a webpage with all 4 of these new images.
+7) Images are sorted with latest on top.

 Bonus : Instead of saving these files to the server, upload them to a cloud image hosting service.